 Trams

-Prague’s tram network, with a track length over 150 km, is one of the most expansive in Europe, offering comfortable and reliable surface transportation throughout the city center and suburbs.
+Prague's extensive tram network, with over 150 km of tracks, offers comfortable and reliable surface transportation throughout the city center and suburbs.

-🚃 Prague's extensive tram network, one of Europe's largest.
+🚃 Prague's extensive tram network, one of Europe's largest, offers comfortable and reliable surface transportation.

 Why Go